RULES OF PROCEDURE OF THE EAST TRANSNATIONAL ARBITRATION COURT

 Article 32: Preserving Documents of Proceedings

-The Arbitration Court shall store the court of arbitration documents for 10 years after
+The Arbitration Court shall store the court of arbitration documents for 10 years after completion of the arbitration proceedings in accordance with the procedures laid down in the laws and regulations regarding storage of archival documents.

 Section V